Field Work Term Assessment

 Based on the evaluation criteria outlined above, a student will receive an assessment of “Pass,” “Marginal Pass,” “Fail,” or “Incomplete” for FWT.

 A FWT final assessment, FWT job title, and the name of the site will appear on a student’s academic transcript.
-All supervisor evaluations will become part of the student’s permanent academic file.
-Supervisor evaluations do not accompany a transcript unless specified when requesting a transcript from the Dean’s Office.
 If a student does not annually receive a “Pass” or “Marginal Pass” for FWT, they are required to make up the requirement, usually during the summer.
 FWT makeups must be successfully completed before approval for graduation can be given.

 - Pass – Denotes that a student has satisfactorily met all FWT assessment criteria.